 - addressing complaints that relate to the program

-- talking with families about the quality of the educational program and the process implemented to drive continuous improvement—these conversations can take place when families enquire about the service, during the enrolment process, at planned information nights or other service events
+- talking with families about the quality of the educational program and the process implemented to drive continuous improvement—these conversations can take place when families enquire about the service, during the enrolment process, at planned information nights or during other service events

 As an educational leader, you should display professionalism in all aspects of your work and assist others to do the same.
 Examples of demonstrating professionalism include: